Technology Enabled Care

 The service can also provide other equipment to help someone keep safe.
 This includes sensors that support someone with epilepsy, notice if the person is in bed or chair, detect smoke and gas, or detect water (if the person leaves a bath running), or extreme temperature sensors.
 They also have alarms the person can use if they’re panicked by a bogus caller or unwanted visitor.
 They can also monitor medication to make sure the person takes the right medication at the right time, or take action if they don’t take their medication.

-The standard service including installation and maintenance, monitoring and support worker response starts at £4.93 per week, up to £5.50 per week for a main unit using a mobile connection (September 2023).
-These prices exclude VAT.
+The City Wide Care Alarms service, including installation, monitoring, our support worker response and maintenance, is £30.39 per month.
+All prices exclude VAT.
 Customers will not have to pay VAT if they are chronically sick or disabled.

 The service is inspected by the Care Quality Commission (CQC) and has been rated as Good.